GDQuest/website/content/docs/guidelines/style-guides/game-art/index.md

 With this in mind, be as creative as necessary to express information without complexity.
 Focus on teaching good game development concepts with quality visuals.
 ![Feature Rich Topdown Game Demo](samples/landscape-topdown-adventure.svg)

-In sum:
+In summary:

-- Form follows function
+- Use the visuals to suggest function.
-- Each element should be distinct and unique
+- Each element should be distinct and unique.
-- Simplicity over complexity
+- Favor simplicity over complexity.
-- Abstraction through well established concepts
+- Abstract behavior through well-established concepts.

 ## Resources ##